Los Montesinos: Geography

 The municipality is located in the extreme south of the province of Alicante and the Valencian Community, in the lands that have traditionally made up the "field or dry land", far from the orchard or irrigated lands. by the Segura River.
 This town is accessed from Alicante via the A-7 to connect with the CV-945.

 Regarding climatic characteristics, aridity and rainfall irregularity are the most notable climatic characteristics and with the greatest geographical impact.
 In general, the climate of the area is characterized by very mild temperatures, with an average of over 10 °C in the coldest month.

 Bordering towns

 It limits with the municipal terms of Algorfa, Almoradí, Rojales, San Miguel de Salinas and Torrevieja.

 History

-The territorial demarcation of Los Montesinos belonged to the municipality of Almoradí from the XVI century until 1990, in which the traditional guardianship that this population had exercised ended.
-In fact, by Decree 140/90 of the Consell de la Generalidad Valenciana, Los Montesinos became an independent municipality.
+The territorial demarcation of Los Montesinos belonged to the municipality of Almoradí from the 16th century until 1990, in which the traditional guardianship that this population had exercised ended.
+By Decree 140/90 of the Consell de la Generalidad Valenciana, Los Montesinos became an independent municipality.

 Its appearance is related to the establishment of irrigation areas in the area adjacent to the Torrevieja salt flats, through the Canal de los Riegos de Levante.

 The name of the town possibly comes from the surname of a former owner who gave name to a farm that gave rise to the current urban center.